-The establishment has been licensed by the HTA since August 2006.
-This was the eighth site visit inspection of the establishment; the most recent previous inspection took place in September 2019.
+The establishment has been licensed by the HTA since July 2007.
+This was the establishment's first 'focused' inspection, where only a limited number of HTA standards were assessed.
+Prior to this, seven site visit inspections of the establishment had been conducted; the most recent of these took place in July 2019.

-Since the last site visit inspection, the current Corporate Licence Holder contact (CLHc) has been registered with the HTA (in 2021) and the activity of export has been added to the licence (in 2020).
-The establishment has not procured BM for two years or processed UCB for over one year.
+Since the last site visit inspection, a new Corporate Licence Holder contact (CLHc) registered with the HTA (in 2020) and a PD was added to licence (in 2019).
+The establishment has not procured bone marrow for six years or procured and stored skin for over three years.